-Summing up, this year’s F8 2019 was another groundbreaking event for Spark AR.
+This year’s F8 2019 was another groundbreaking event for Spark AR.
 For one, it clearly showed that we’d moved forward on the path to the great social media AR experience.
 Also, it successfully addressed the most crucial concerns of the community of creators, like Windows app or Instagram beta accessibility, and announced a few exciting new functionalities.
 F8 2019 was about Spark AR getting better, more polished, reliable and easy to use.
 Finally, it has been an indicator of how fast the community has been growing, especially from the moment Instagram beta had started, and how much impact it had and will continue to have on the software and on the Instagram audience.

 Waiting with the best stuff till the end, we would like to present to you a video commentary to this year’s F8 conference, recorded for our readers by our friend, Piotar Boa:

 Below you’ll find links to all of the videos from F8 2019 concerning AR.
 Enjoy!

 Speakers: Michael Slater / Facebook, Matt Hanson / Facebook

 Pro Tips for Creating in Spark AR Studio

 Speakers: Dan Moller / Facebook

 Spark AR Creators Roundtable

 Speakers: Chris Barbour / Facebook, Johanna Jaskowska / , Tomás Posse / , Marcos Trinca / MoreThanReal, Snehaal Dhruv / Superfan.ai